May 1, 2026

 - Para.2 of the Regulation on the Procedure for Confirming Force Majeure Circumstances, approved by Resolution of CMRU dated 15.02.2005 No. 63 (hereinafter – “RCM No. 63”).

-All other cases of exemption from liability in the event of force majeure are indicated in our special Table.
 When resolving the issue of liability for breach of obligations, the reasons for the breach should be established and if it is established, then the courts are to deny the lawsuit.

 2.1.
 Exemption from Civil Liability